dg01d/reproach/README.md

     └── other_page.md
 ```

-Just run `hugo --theme=hyde-x` to generate your site!
+Just run `hugo --theme=reproach` to generate your site!

 ### Configuration